Paleo diet: eating like our ancestors, adapted to the modern world

 The Paleolithic diet is inspired by the diet of our hunter-gatherer ancestors by eliminating products that appeared with agriculture: grains, legumes, dairy products, and processed foods.
 The idea is appealing, but the reality is more nuanced than the marketing.
-This guide sifts through the solid and the questionable, so you can adopt the best principles of paleo without falling into dogmatism.
+This guide sifts through the solid and the questionable, so you can adopt the best paleo principles without falling into dogmatism.

 Steps